microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentrequest-filterbycurrentuser.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) collection in the response body.
+If successful, this method returns a `200 OK` response code and an [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) collection in the response body.

 ## Examples

-### Example 1: Get the status of access package assignment requests targeted for the signed-in user
+The following example gets the status of access package assignment requests targeted for the signed-in user.

-#### Request
+### Request
 <!-- {
   "blockType": "request",
   "name": "accesspackageassignmentrequest_filterbycurrentuser"